 Buy Wild Life Drawing: Coral Reefs Tickets

-The London Aquarium will be unveiling their incredible new Coral Reef area in early 2019, and we'll be celebrating with another after hours class focussing on the important issue of coral conservation, as many reefs around the world are suffering dramatic destruction due to climate change, ocean acidification and overfishing.
-We will be drawing and exploring carefully nurtured living corals and the ecosystems they support; with animals including seahorses, reef sharks, sea turtles, eels and a colourful kaleidoscope of fish, including the majestic lion fish and cheeky little clownfish.
+This year the London Aquarium unveiled their incredible new Coral Kingdom, housing the largest living coral reef in the UK.
+We'll be celebrating with another after hours class focussing on the important issue of coral conservation, as many reefs around the world are suffering dramatic destruction due to climate change, ocean acidification and overfishing.
+We will be drawing and exploring carefully nurtured living corals and the ecosystems they support in the 40ft tank; with fish including regal tangs, clownfish and cardinal fish and animals such as cleaner shrimp, starfish, hermit crabs and amazing anemones.
+As the night progresses we will see the coral start to glow bright neons with their bioluminescence.
 The aquarium is a leader in coral breeding and research programs, which are essential if we're to conserve what remaining reefs we have.
-Two thirds of each ticket sold will be donated to the Sea Life Trust, making a whopping total donation of £500 that will go towards protecting and increasing marine reserves, combatting overfishing and plastic pollution and opening new sanctuaries for marine life around the world.
+Two thirds of each ticket sold will be donated to the Sea Life Trust, making a whopping total donation of £400 that will go towards protecting and increasing marine reserves, combatting overfishing and plastic pollution and opening new sanctuaries for marine life around the world.

 The class will commence with a short talk introducing our group to coral reefs; how they form, the complex ecosystems they support and what we can do to help conserve the reefs.
 Although we will be concentrating on reef animals, attendees will have free rein of the aquarium and will be able to sketch the sharks, the sea turtles and the rays at their leisure.
 Aquarium experts will be ‘floating’ around ready to answer all your underwater questions and workshop leader Jennie Webber will be on hand for drawing tips and guidance.
 All materials provided, and all ages and abilities welcome!